Click on the question for the answer.

 1How can I effectively collect feedback from students through online platforms?

-An online feedback form (i.e., Google Forms) can be created, shared via email and social networks, and it is usually more effective to ask open ended questions about how the students are finding the course rather than creating polls or multiple choice option type questions on such a feedback form.
+As class rep, you have the freedom to choose what social platforms you use for collecting feedback.
+While we suggest creating a Facebook group, other platforms like Instagram and Discord are also viable options.
+Within these platforms, online feedback forms like Google Forms can be created and shared.
+It is usually more effective to ask open-ended questions about how the students are finding the course rather than creating polls or multiple choice option type questions on such a feedback form.

 2How often should I collect feedback from my class?